RaoAkif/OOP_SchoolLibrary/README.md

 # OOP School Library

-> Description the project.
+> This is a command line interface to record what books are in the library of a university and who borrows them.
+This project uses Object Oriented Programming and is built using Ruby.

 ## Built With

-- Major languages
+- Ruby
-- Frameworks
+- No Frameworks
-- Technologies used

 ## Live Demo (if available)